-Missing nuts, bolts, cotter keys, or other parts.

-Bent, loose, or broken parts, such as steering column, steering gear box, or tie rods.

-If power steering equipped, check hoses, pumps, and fluid level; check for leaks.

-Steering wheel play of more than 10 degrees (approximately 2 inches movement at the rim of a 20-inch steering wheel) can make it hard to steer.
+- · Missing nuts, bolts, cotter keys or other parts. - Bent, loose or broken parts, such as steering column, steering gear box or tie rods. - If power steering equipped, check hoses, pumps and fluid level; check for leaks.
+(See Figure 2.1.) - Steering wheel play of more than 10 degrees (approximately 2 inches movement at the rim of a 20-inch steering wheel) can make it hard to steer.

-Figure 2.1 illustrates a typical steering system.
+Figure 2.1 Steering System

 Suspension System Defects.
 The suspension system holds up the vehicle and its load.
 It keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
-Look for:
+Look for the following:

-Spring hangers that allow movement of axle from proper position.
-See Figure 2.2.

-Cracked or broken spring hangers.

-Missing or broken leaves in any leaf spring.
-If onefourth or more are missing, it will put the vehicle "out of service", but any defect could be dangerous.
-See Figure 2.3.

-Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.

-Leaking shock absorbers.

-Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing.

-Air suspension systems that are damaged and/or leaking.
-See Figure 2.4.

-Any loose, cracked, broken, or missing frame members.
+- Spring hangers that allow movement of the axle from proper position.
+(See Figure 2.2.) - · Cracked or broken spring hangers. - Missing or broken leaves in any leaf spring.
+If one-fourth or more is missing, it will put the vehicle "out of service," but any defect could be dangerous.
+(See Figure 2.3.) - · Broken leaves in a multileaf spring or leaves that have shifted so they might hit a tire or other part. - · Leaking shock absorbers. - Torque rod or arm, U-bolts, spring hangers or other axle positioning parts that are cracked, damaged or missing. - Air suspension systems that are damaged and/or leaking.
+(See Figure 2.4.) - · Any loose, cracked, broken or missing frame members.

+Figure 2.4 Air Suspension Parts

 Exhaust System Defects.
 A broken exhaust system can let poison fumes into the cab or sleeper berth.
-Look for:
+Look for the following:

-Loose, broken, or missing exhaust pipes, mufflers, tailpipes, or vertical stacks.

-Loose, broken, or missing mounting brackets, clamps, bolts, or nuts.

-Exhaust system parts rubbing against fuel system parts, tires, or other moving parts of vehicle.

-Exhaust system parts that are leaking.
+- · Loose, broken or missing exhaust pipes, mufflers, tailpipes or vertical stacks. - · Loose, broken or missing mounting brackets, clamps, bolts or nuts. - · Exhaust system parts rubbing against fuel system parts, tires or other moving parts of vehicle. - · Exhaust system parts that are leaking.

 Emergency Equipment.
 Vehicles must be equipped with emergency equipment.
-Look for:
+Look for the following:

-Fire extinguisher(s).

-Spare electrical fuses (unless equipped with circuit breakers).

-Warning devices for parked vehicles (for example, three reflective warning triangles).
+- · Fire extinguisher(s). - · Spare electrical fuses (unless equipped with circuit breakers). - Warning devices for parked vehicles (for example, three reflective warning triangles, six fuses or three liquid burning flares).

 Cargo (Trucks).
-You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
+Make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.